 Australia and the ROK share key security interests in North Asia and the Asia-Pacific region, with peace and stability on the Korean Peninsula critical to the economic performance and security of both countries.
 Both support a nuclear-free Korean Peninsula and regard the continued commitment of the United States to the Asia-Pacific as critical to stability and prosperity in the region.
 Our security and defence ties are expanding: Australia is the only country (other than the United States) to hold a 2+2 ministerial meeting with the ROK.

-Foreign Minister Bishop and then Defence Minister, Mr Kevin Andrews, hosted their then counterparts Foreign Minister, Mr Yun Byung-se, and Minister for National Defense, Mr Han Min-koo, to the second 2+2 Ministerial Meeting in Sydney on 11 September 2015.
-At this meeting, the Ministers agreed a Defence and Security Blueprint that implements an agreed Vision Statement.
+Foreign Minister Bishop and then Defence Minister Kevin Andrews, hosted their then counterparts Foreign Minister Yun Byung-se, and Minister for National Defense Han Min-koo, at the second 2+2 Ministerial Meeting in Sydney on 11 September 2015.
+At this meeting, the ministers agreed a Defence and Security Blueprint that implements an agreed Vision Statement.
 The Blueprint lists areas for practical security and defence cooperation between Australia and the ROK, including increased patterns of bilateral and joint exercises.

 Blueprint for Defence and Security Cooperation Between Australia and the Republic of Korea

 In addition to the 2+2 Ministerial meetings, security issues are discussed regularly by the two countries, including at Foreign Ministers' consultations, regular Defence Ministerial Dialogues, in Political-Military Talks between senior foreign ministry and defence officials, and in Defence Policy Talks.
-Additionally, each service (Navy, Army and Airforce) hold an annual staff dialogue with their ROK counterparts.
+Additionally, each service (Navy, Army and Air Force) hold an annual staff dialogue with their ROK counterparts.
 The Royal Australian Navy makes regular ship visits.
 HMAS Warramunga visited the ROK in 2010 and two ROK Navy ships visited Sydney in August 2010 to mark the 60th Anniversary of the beginning of the Korean War.
 HMAS Ballarat conducted a port visit to Busan and took part in the RAN's inaugural bilateral maritime exercise with the ROK Navy, Exercise HAIDOLI WALLABY, in May 2012.
-HMAS Stuart and HMAS Arunta participated in the second iteration of this exercise in October 2015 with the third iteration scheduled for October 2017.
+HMAS Stuart and HMAS Arunta participated in the second iteration of this exercise in October 2015 with the third iteration taking place in early November 2017.

 Despite being hit by the effects of the global financial crisis, in 2009, the ROK was one of the few OECD countries besides Australia to record growth and not enter into technical recession.
 Factors supporting this included the rapid devaluation of the Korean won, providing exporters with a significant buffer, and a series of government fiscal stimulus packages.
 The ROK economy continues to grow relatively strongly, mainly owing to export demand (around 52 per cent of GDP in 2015), with average annual growth averaging 3.4 per cent over the past five years.
 GDP growth was, respectively, 2.6 per cent in 2015 and 2.7 per cent in 2016.
 The ROK’s growth outlook for 2017 is 3.0 per cent.